 The Indian Government has stepped up its several wildlife conservation efforts by releasing several wildlife conservation advertisements and programmes, making people aware of the fact that our wildlife heritage is under threat.

 Further, we should also keep in mind that when we are on a jeep safari inside a national park we should follow the guidelines mandated by the forest authority, which include not to tame and feed animals, not to carry and throw plastic bags, bottles and glasses and most importantly, not to step out from the vehicle.
-Moreover, we don’t have any idea how to stop industrial development close to ecosphere zones but if this happens then a large number of endangered animals will be saved.
+Moreover, we don’t have any idea how to stop industrial development close to ecosphere zones but if this happens when a large number of endangered animals will be saved.

 How to get involved in wildlife conservation efforts?